AnastasiiaSelianko/FacebookTestTask/ReadMe.txt

 Checkstyle Maven plugin - for code review
 Cucumber reports - to create reports

-As for me if it big project i would be use also Spring and Allure
+For big project i would be use also Spring and Allure